ppkantorski/Mod-Alchemist/README.md

 To use the mods provided in the Mod Master package, you will need to obtain them separately.
 The mods should be placed in the appropriate folders within the `Mod Master` directory.

 Please refer to the shared documentation or additional resources to acquire the specific mods you are interested in.
-Once you have obtained the mods, place them in the corresponding folders within the `Mod Master` directory.
+Once you have obtained the mods, place them in the corresponding folders within the `Mod Alchemist` directory.

 ## Usage

 To use Mod Master:

-1. Open the `package.ini` file located in the `examples/Mod Master` directory.
+1. Open the `package.ini` file located in the `examples/Mod Alchemist` directory.
 2. Uncomment the desired configuration and its corresponding commands by removing the semicolon (`;`) at the beginning of each line.
 3. Save the `package.ini` file after making the necessary changes.
-4. Copy the `Mod Master` directory to your switch under `/config/ultrahand/` by placing it in that location.
+4. Copy the `Mod Alchemist` directory to your switch under `/config/ultrahand/` by placing it in that location.

 Note: Make sure you have organized the mods properly within the subdirectories as mentioned in the "Obtaining Mods" section.